ibm-cloud-docs/power-iaas/importing-boot-image.md

 3. Click **Workspaces** in the navigation panel.
 The Workspaces page with a list of existing workspaces is displayed.

 4. Select the workspace to which you want to import the boot image.
-The **Virtual server instances** page of the selected workspace is displayed.
+The "Virtual server instances" page of the selected workspace is displayed.

 5. Click **Boot images** in the navigation panel, then click **Import image**.
-The Import boot image panel is displayed.
+The "Import boot image" panel is displayed.

-6. In the Import boot image panel, complete the following steps in the **Source** section:
+6. In the "Import boot image" panel, complete the following steps in the **Source** section:

    1. Select the image OS from the **Image OS** drop-down list.